 \subsection{Stock return prediction models}

-\hyperref[Paye2006]{Paye and Timmermann (2006)} studies the instability in models of ex-post predictable components in stock returns by examining structural breaks in the coefficients of state variables.
-The regression model (\ref{eq:stockreturnmodel}) is specified with four state variables: the lagged dividend yield, short interest rate, term spread and default premium.
-The model allows for all coefficients to change since there is no strong reason to believe that the coefficient on any of the regressors should be immune from shifts.
+\citet*{Paye2006} studied the instability in models of ex-post predictable components in stock returns by examining structural breaks in the coefficients of state variables.
+The regression model (\ref{eq:stockreturnmodel}) is specified with four state variables as follows: the lagged dividend yield, short-term interest rate, term spread, and default premium.
+The model allows for all coefficients to change because no strong reason exists to believe that the coefficient on any of the regressors should be immune from shifts.
 The multivariate model with a one-time structural break at $k$ with $t=1,\ldots,T$ is